OlofHarrysson/sticker/markdown/voice.md

 #### Enrich XML
 - Navigate to the butler project in your terminal
 - Run the command `python docker_enrich_xml.py --xml_file=input_xml/*my-xml-file*.fcpxml` but replace \*my-xml-file\* with the name of the file that was exported from Final Cut.

-Thats it!
-The enriched xml file will, with the default settings, be imported to Final Cut and saved to the folder named output if one wishes to import it manually.
+- Butler produces a new xml-file in the output folder of the project that contains the voice command information.
+Drag the file to Final Cut to import it.

 To change the default settings, open the file `settings.py` in a text editor and change e.g. `self.send_to_finalcut = True` to `self.send_to_finalcut = False` to disable the enriched xml file to be automatically imported to Final Cut.